 b.
 Customer has deployed the most recent version of the Eligible Solution, as further described in Section 4.c, including the latest security patch available prior to the Event Date of the applicable Ransomware Incident;

 c.
-Customer has completed all Veeam Security Checks and implemented all Veeam Security Check recommendations in a timely manner, but in no event more than three (3) months after such recommendations have been provided to Customer;
+Customer has completed all Veeam Security Checks and implemented all Veeam Security Check recommendations in a timely manner.

 d.
 The Event Date and Discovery Time of the Ransomware Incident occurred, was discovered by Customer, and reported to Veeam during the Warranty Period, and in accordance with Section 5;